-- 29.1 Restricted-Number Components (RNC) are components which have a limitation in numbers that can be used by each driver in an Event over a Championship. - 29.2 For each RNC, each driver may use up to a maximum number of such elements for the entire Championship, and this maximum value for this RNC will vary as a function of the Events in that Championship, in accordance to the table of this Article. - a) Should a driver use more than the allowable maximum value of elements for a given RNC, a grid penalty will be imposed upon him at the first Event during which each additional element is used. - b) Penalties will vary between the first time an additional RNC is used, or the subsequent times, in accordance with the relevant columns of the table of this Article - c) Any additional RNC will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.
+29.1 Restricted-Number Components (RNC) are components which have a limitation in numbers that can be used by each driver in an Event over a Championship.

+- 29.2 For each RNC, each driver may use up to a maximum number of such elements for the entire Championship, and this maximum value for this RNC will vary as a function of the Events in that Championship, in accordance to the table of this Article. - a) Should a driver use more than the allowable maximum value of elements for a given RNC, a grid penalty will be imposed upon him at the first Event during which each additional element is used. - b) Penalties will vary between the first time an additional RNC is used, or the subsequent times, in accordance with the relevant columns of the table of this Article. - c) Any additional RNC will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.

-Restricted- Number As defined Alloc of RN0 ober o Penalties for additional units (grid positions) Additional allocation for 1st Component in: <=20 21 22 23 24 25 first time subsequent times Season Gearbox case and Cassette TR Articles 9.1.5 and 9.1.7 4 4 4 4 5 5 5 5 0 components (TR Articles 9.1.2, 9.1.3, 9.1.4 4 4 4 4 5 5 5 5 0 -------------- --- --- --- --- --- --- --- --- --- --- --
+Restricted- Number As defined in: Allocation of RNCs for different Number of Races Penalties for additional units (grid positions) Additional allocation for 1st Component <=20 21 22 23 24 25 first time subsequent times Season Gearbox case and Cassette TR Articles 9.1.5 and 9.1.7 4 4 4 4 5 5 5 5 0 Gearbox driveline, gear change components and auxiliary components TR Articles 9.1.2, 9.1.3, 9.1.4 4 4 4 4 5 5 5 5 0